 An LL.M. at Utrecht University can make it easier to access international legal establishments like the International Court of Justice and the International Criminal Court, which are also located in the Netherlands.
 Utrecht University’s LL.M. in Public Law offers a specialization track in Environment and Law of the Sea, where faculty have hands-on experience environmental and oceans governance, at international tribunals and negotiations.
 The Utrecht Centre for Water, Oceans and Sustainability Law plays a leading role in water and oceans law globally, thanks to its collaboration with international actors.View School Profile

 Lewis & Clark College Law School in Oregon is near downtown Portland – an environmentally progressive city – and borders a forested wilderness.
-The school was ranked 2nd in the US News list of top law schools for environmental law in 2017.
+In 2019, the school was ranked at the top of the best Environmental Law programs by US News.
 The LL.M. covers US and international law, environmental justice, climate change and animal law.
 Lewis & Clark is home to the Earthrise Law Center, an environmental law clinic providing affordable legal services to nonprofit conservation organizations, offering hands-on opportunities for students.View School Profile

 The Elisabeth Haub School of Law at Pace University offers an LLM in Environmental Law that prepares students to work with the scientific, economic and political forces that shape environmental law.
 This program was ranked 3rd in the environmental law specialty ranking from US News.
 The school also offers a Doctor of Juridical Science (SJD) in Environmental Law.
 Pace Law is home to institutions like the Global Center for Environmental Legal Studies and the Environmental Litigation Clinic.View School Profile